f-franco/covid-19-excess-deaths-in-mexico-city/README.md

 > *Red: Daily death certificates issued for 2020 \| Gray: Average 2017--2019 \| Yellow: Average 2017--2019 + COVID-19 deaths reported in CDMX*

-To see a more detailed look at the building process, you can visit my post in [Medium](https://f-franco.medium.com/covid-19-underreported-deaths-b4bac8800ddc).
+To see a more detailed look at the building process, you can read my post in [Medium](https://f-franco.medium.com/covid-19-underreported-deaths-b4bac8800ddc).